gravitational/gravity/docs/6.x/cluster.md

   * Unused docker images from previous versions of the application
   * Obsolete systemd journal directories

-!!! note "Note: Docker image pruning":
+!!! note "Note: Docker image pruning"
     The tool currently employs a simple approach to pruning docker images.
     It will remove all images and repopulate the registry from the application state so only the images that are necessary for the current version of the application